idempiere/idempiere.github.io/docs/basic-functional/introduction.md

 ---
 # Purpose

-The purpose of this section is to help get started using iDempiere.
-We will focus on vocabulary and tools that most people use regardless of your industry.
+The purpose of this section is to help you get started using iDempiere.
+We will focus on basic vocabulary and tools that most people use regardless of your industry.

 # Getting Started